cjohansen/nexus/Readme.md

 Our two actions can now be expressed in terms of this one effect.
 We do that by implementing them as _actions_ instead of _effects_.
-Actions are pure functions that return lists of actions — transforming intent into more low-level implementations.
+Actions are pure functions that return lists of effects — transforming intent into more low-level implementations.
 They're called with an immutable snapshot of your system.
 This means we need to tell Nexus how to acquire the system snapshot.
 Since our system is an atom, `deref` will do the job just fine: